-19 ABRAHAM CLARK MEMORIAL HOUSE 101 West Ninth Avenue
+101 West Ninth Avenue

 Abraham Clark boldly demonstrated his support of the Revolution as a New Jersey signer of the Declaration of Independence.
-He was born in what is now Roselle on February 15, 1726 - the only child of Thomas Clark.
+He was born in what is now Roselle in February 15, 1726 - the only child of Thomas Clark.
 He became a surveyor and studied common law.
 Clark and his wife Sarah raised ten children in their farmhouse, built in 1705.